Brianstjames/cybersecurity-portfolio/2025-07-16 DayInReview.md

 One decision one needs to own this week instead of letting someone make it for you?

 Second guest speaker is from On the Rise.
 He lectured about Financial Literacy.

+After lunch Primous talked about the workforce current and interviewsby.ai